 - Actually Four Mooks: In the second and third games, a single enemy sprite may turn out to actually be two or three enemies in a row.
 In III, they can even be of different types.

 - Art Evolution: The art evolves considerably between games.
-Your character is just a crude stick figure in the first game, while the next two games allow you to pick from different and more polished character appearances.
+The character is just a crude stick figure in the first game, while the next two games allow different and more polished character appearances.

 - Beef Gate: All three games have places where a pathway is blocked off by an enemy.
 Sometimes, the enemy will even respawn if you leave that screen and go back.